andredb90/dialog-scripts/FileWave/README.md

 - [swiftDialog](https://github.com/bartreardon/swiftDialog) Script with FileWave integration
 - Download, install and configuration
 - Use `--filewave` to parse fwcld.log and provide useful information during deployment
+- Use `filewave-list` to automatically add installer packages to the list while still showing progress information.
 - Use `--ms365` to install the latest version of Microsoft Office 365 Apps directly from Microsoft.

 Please be aware that FileWave environments and deployment strategies can be very different.
 What works for me doesn't necessarily work for you.